 Examples of our PPIE activities

 Each year, we submit an annual progress report (from 1 April to 31 March) to the National Institute for Health Research (NIHR) that includes a review of the past years work to involve, engage and enable the participation of patients and publics (PPIE) in our research and its impact.

-Our annual PPIE report can be found in the Biomedical Research Centres and Biomedical Research Units (BRCUs) reports on the NIHR website.
+Our annual PPIE report is included in the Biomedical Research Centres and Biomedical Research Units (BRCUs) report on the NIHR website.

 Examples of Public Engagement and Involvement from our BRC

 Articles, presentations and publications